archerydwd/rails-blog/README.md

 =
 ###Installing Ruby and Ruby on Rails

-At time of writing this the Ruby version was: 2.2.0 and the rails version was: 4.2.0.
+At the time of writing, the Ruby version was: 2.2.0 and the rails version was: 4.2.0.

-Use RVM, the Ruby Version Manager: https://rvm.io, to install Ruby and manage your Rails versions.
+Use RVM, the Ruby Version Manager: https://rvm.io to install Ruby and manage your Rails versions.

 If you are using osx then there is a system version of Ruby, which will more than likely be out of data.
-Use RVM to install Ruby and the “system Ruby” will remain on your system but the RVM version will take precedence when calls are made to Ruby.
+Use RVM to install Ruby.
+The “system Ruby” will remain on your system but the RVM version will take precedence when calls are made.

 ```
 \curl -L https://get.rvm.io | bash -s stable --ruby